My Forking Life

 The full recipe with ingredients/instructions is available on the recipe card at the bottom of the post.
 Important tips/tricks are also included in the blog post.

 If you live in the South, then you know all about the amazing way collard greens are cooked down here.
-For me, southern style collard greens are like a dream come true.
-In fact, it’s a must item I have to have on my Thanksgiving plate.
+For me, southern-style collard greens are like a dream come true.
+It’s a must-have item I have to have on my Thanksgiving plate.
 I avoided making it at home for the longest time because of how long the process was of making the greens.

 collard greens inside pressure cooker

-But the Instant Pot Electric Pressure Cooker came to the rescue and now I can make collards in less than an hour!
-I’m sharing my one pot collard green recipe that can be made with little to no effort while you prepare the rest of your dinner.
-Lookout Thanksgiving, my collards are going to be the easiest thing you make.
+But the Instant Pot Electric Pressure Cooker came to the rescue, and now I can make collards in less than an hour!
+I’m sharing my dump-and-go collard green recipe that can be made with little to no effort while you prepare the rest of your dinner.
+Lookout, Thanksgiving, my collards are going to be the easiest thing you make.

 If you like these collard greens, try my slow cooker collard greens or my collard green soup.

-• For the potlikker/ broth - smoked turkey leg, onion, garlic, chicken broth, red pepper flakes, and apple cider vinegar
+• For the potlikker/ broth - smoked turkey leg, onion, garlic, chicken broth, red pepper flakes, and apple cider vinegar.
+These ingredients give you some of the best-tasting broth with these greens.

 • Fresh Collard greens - chopped.
 I like buying pre-chopped bags, or you can buy and cut the fresh collards into 1-inch pieces.